Pump the brakes! It’s spring and that means one thing…. It’s touring time!

 Ask any auto electrician, a very common trailer wiring fault is usually caused by the family pet thinking it’s a chew toy!

-The best preventative for this type of damage is to become OCD neat with your wiring.
+The best preventative for this type of damage is to become OCD neat with your trailer wiring.

-Make sure the wires under the trailer are ran through good quality conduit and secured better than Alcatraz, no hanging wires anywhere!
+Make sure the wires under the trailer are run through good quality conduit and secured better than Alcatraz, no hanging wires anywhere!

 Also very important is to never, ever use scotch locks to join wires!
 Just don’t do it, they’re not designed for this type of application and will cause issues on the road.

-There are two ways to wiring up trailer brakes, the right way and the wrong way.
+There are two ways to do trailer brake wiring, the right way and the wrong way.
 Uneven braking occurs when the length of the wire between each of the magnet connections adds resistance and therefore creates a difference in braking performance at each wheel.
-This often makes the trailer feel like its twisting when you brake.
+This often makes the trailer feel like it's twisting when you brake.

-If your trailer is wired as above you will notice one wheel, or one side get very hot and the other wheels stay very cool, this is because the hot wheels are literally doing all the braking and will cause excessive wear to those brakes.
+If your trailer is wired as above, you will notice one wheel or one side getting very hot and the other wheels staying very cool.
+This is because the hot wheels are literally doing all the braking and it will cause excessive wear to those brakes.